 (a) (for significant changes) accepting the changed arrangements or

-(b) moving your booking monies to a new adventure.
+(b) moving your booking monies (including booking deposit) to a new adventure.
 You must pay the applicable price of any such holiday.
 This will mean your paying more if it is more expensive or receiving a refund if it is cheaper.
 Your monies are protected by the Travel Trust Association.

-(c) accept a Refund Credit note: this is a 100% financially protected note that can be used at any time for a future adventure with YellowWood.
+(c) accept a Refund Credit note for the value of the full booking monies including booking deposit: this is a 100% financially protected note that can be used at any time for a future adventure with YellowWood.
 Your monies are protected by the Travel Trust Association.

 (d) cancelling or accepting the cancellation in which case you will receive a full and prompt refund of all monies you have paid to us.